-The Acute Care Nurse Practitioner (ACNP) track prepares acute care nurse practitioners to assess and manage collaboratively the needs of patients who are acutely and critically ill across the full continuum of acute care services .
+The Acute Care Nurse Practitioner (ACNP) track prepares acute care nurse practitioners to assess and manage collaboratively the needs of patients who are acutely and critically ill across the full continuum of acute care services.
 The core body of knowledge provided in the track is derived from the full spectrum of high-acuity patient care needs.
 On completion of the Acute Care Nurse Practitioner track, students are eligible for Acute Care Nurse Practitioner Certification through the American Nurses' Credentialing Center.

-In the first year of study, the focus is on history taking, physical assessment, differential diagnosis, diagnostic testing, and management of patients.
+In the first year of study, the focus is on history taking, physical assessment, differential diagnosis, diagnostic testing, pathophysiology, pharmacology, and management of patients.
 Courses in assessing the acutely ill individual, diagnostic reasoning, nursing theory, research, and statistics are also featured in the first year.
 Clinical conferences focus on the diagnosis and management of problems seen in acutely ill patients.

 During the final year of study, emphasis is placed on the differential diagnosis and management of complex problems seen in the acutely ill patient population.
-Courses also include content on pharmacology, health promotion, acute and chronic disease management, and the role of the nurse practitioner.
+Courses also include content on specialty pharmacology, health promotion, acute and chronic disease management, and the role of the nurse practitioner.
 Clinical placement sites expose the student to a variety of acute care settings and patient populations.
 Clinical conferences focus on the diagnosis and management of complex acute care problems.

-Required Clinical Courses: 554a, 610a, 612b, 810c†.

-Required Seminars: 607b, 609a, 611a.
+Required Clinical Courses: 554a, 610a\, 612b, 810c†.
+Required Seminars: 533, 607b, 609a, 611b, 895b.
+Required Research Courses: 525a/b, 529a.